Photo credit: Alliance India

-As a leader in the global AIDS community, the Elton John AIDS Foundation is committed to overcome the stigma, discrimination and neglect that keeps us from ending AIDS.
+As a leader in the global AIDS community, we’re committed to overcoming the stigma, discrimination and neglect that keeps us from ending AIDS.

-As a grant-making organisation, we create bespoke partnerships and announce opportunities for funding while carefully monitoring and evaluating the impact of all projects with our grantees.
+We create partnerships and offer funding for programmes around the world, carefully monitoring and evaluating the impact of all projects with our grantees.

 WE COMMIT TO